tilt-dev/tilt.build/docs/faq.md

 Most local Kubernetes development solutions let you build images directly inside the cluster.
 There's no need to push the image to a remote repository.

-When you're using Docker for Mac or Minikube, Tilt will automatically build the images in-cluster.
+When you're using Docker for Mac, Minikube, or MicroK8s, Tilt will automatically build the images in-cluster.
 When it detects this case, it will even modify your Kubernetes configs to set ImageNeverPull, so that Kubernetes will emit an error if it even tries to pull an image from a remote server.